makenai/RobotKaraoke/README.md

 The tagline I'm going with is:

-"Karaoke for introverted or insecure humanoids"
+"Karaoke for introverted humanoids"

+Basically, a karaoke player that modulates your voice and captures your body motion using a kinect to re-cast you as a robot character of your choosing.
+A robot has no inhibitions.

+	  i_i    La la la la
+	 [@_@]  /
+	/|___|\
+	 d   b

-This is built using [OpenFrameworks](http://openframeworks.cc/) and is built under XCode 5.
+This is built using [OpenFrameworks](http://openframeworks.cc/) and compiles under XCode 5.

 ##Resources